 The report and further details of the Independent Expert Panel can be found at https://engage.vic.gov.au/climate-change-targets-2...

-The questions below outline the issues the Victorian Government is particularly interested in receiving stakeholder feedback on.
-You do not need to answer all questions.
+The questions below show the issues the Victorian Government sought stakeholder feedback on.